dylanlan/dylanlan.github.io/getting-started.md

 title: Getting Started
 ---

-Coming soon: a guide to playing Darkages!
+Coming soon: a guide to getting started in Darkages!